Senterada: History

-As previously mentioned, the Visigothic monastery of Santa Grata is the origin, of the current town of Senterada, as a population must have formed around the monastery, which, when the original monastery disappeared, adopted its church as a parish church.
-Furthermore, Senterada sits was a crossroads of important communication routes and, the confluence of the Bòssia and Flamisell rivers, helped growth of the town.
+The Visigothic monastery of Santa Grata is the origin of the current town of Senterada, as a population must have formed around the monastery, which, when the original monastery disappeared, adopted its church as a parish church.
+Furthermore, Senterada sits was a crossroads of important communication routes and the confluence of the Bòssia and Flamisell rivers helped growth of the town.

 In the fire of 1381, Senterada is mentioned within the barony of Bellera.

 In 1553, five fires took place in Sancterada.

 In 1718 it had passed into the hands of the barons of Sant Vicenç, like the whole barony of Bellera, and the Dukes of Cardona.

 In 1831, at the end of the Old Regime, it was the domain of the Marquis of La Manresana, heir to the Belleras and the Sant Vicençs.
 In all the historic documents the town of Larén always appears with Senterada.

 In Pascual Madoz's Diccionario geográfico, from 1845, it is said that Senterada is a village with a healthy climate located within the valley where the rivers of Vall de Capdella and Sarroca meet, forming the Flamisell.
 It is sheltered from the north winds by a mountain.
 Madoz says there were 12 houses in the village.
 The terrain is rough, broken, loose and of poor quality.
 There could be 150 working days.
 The harvest consisted of wheat, rye, barley, little fruit and a gypsum mine.
 There is trout and barbel fishing, three looms and a bathrobe.
 The population was 6 neighbors (heads of household) and 51 souls (inhabitants).

 Around 1900, Senterada had 265 buildings, with 466 inhabitants in fact and 480 in law, of which 54 houses with 126 people were in Senterada itself.
-At that time there was a boys 'and girls' school, in which these children shared a classroom in a wide age range.
+At that time there was a boys and girls school, in which these children shared a classroom in a wide age range.